 This will show you a list of smart searches and their associated topic that are available.
 To conduct a smart search click on the topic of your choice.
-The screenshot below shows you the results for the smart search "plant disease resistance"
+The screenshot below shows you the results for the smart search "greenhouse gas emissions"